Yasu3D/saturn.yasu3d.art/documentation/saturn/adding-content/index.md

 # Adding Content

 SATURN allows users to import various types of custom content.
-All user-imported data is located in the `StreamingAssets` directory.

-SATURN uses `.toml` files for all custom content metadata.
+Files for all custom content metadata (except charts) use the `TOML` format.
-You can read about what the `TOML` format is and how it works [here](https://toml.io/en/).
+You can read about what that format is and how it works [here](https://toml.io/en/).

+All user-imported data is located in the `StreamingAssets` directory of the game.
+The relative filepath from `Saturn.exe` is `/Saturn_Data/StreamingAssets/` by default.

 ```file tree
 .